Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 Consulting to reduce unnecessary cognitive load in systems

 This approach addresses workplace performance challenges at the root, not just the symptoms.
+And systems are put in place to ensure the permanent extirpation of those root problems.

 It is particularly effective for organizations trying to reduce burnout, improve productivity, and build sustainable performance without increasing pressure.